vesuxyz/docs/blog/2026-01-27-new-curator-clearstar/index.md

 Clearstar is launching their first pool on Vesu with sUSN and USDC, with plans to add more yield-bearing assets over time.

-### Who’s Clearstar?

-Clearstar is an onchain risk curator active across major DeFi lending and vault platforms like Morpho and Euler.
-Their team combines TradFi and DeFi backgrounds, with a strong focus on risk, operations, and continuous monitoring.

-They focus on careful asset review, setting appropriate risk parameters, and continuously monitoring the markets they curate.

 ### Clearstar USDC Reactor

 The Clearstar USDC Reactor is built for yield-bearing collateral, starting with sUSN as the first supported asset.

-Configuration at launch:
+**Configuration at launch:**
 - Collateral: sUSN
 - Borrow: USDC
 - Debt cap: $5M

-More assets are planned to be added to the pool over time.
+More assets may be added to the pool over time.

-**Get started**
+### Who’s Clearstar?

+Clearstar is an onchain risk curator active across major DeFi lending and vault platforms like Morpho and Euler.
+Their team combines TradFi and DeFi backgrounds, with a strong focus on risk, operations, and continuous monitoring.

+They focus on careful asset review, setting appropriate risk parameters, and continuously monitoring the markets they curate.

+### About sUSN

+sUSN is the yield-bearing version of USN from Noon Capital.
+Yield accrues directly into the token over time, so balances grow without additional actions.

+It can be used as collateral to borrow USDC or used with Vesu’s Multiply feature to increase exposure to its built-in yield.

+### Get started

 You can now use the Clearstar pool to: